iHani/my-deals/README.md

 ## Get Started

-First, you need to run the server app.
+ 1. Run the server app.
 Please clone and run the server from [here](https://github.com/iHani/my-deals-server)

-To install and start the API server, run the following npm (or yarn) commands in this directory:
+ 2. Install and start the front-end by cloning this repo, then run the following npm (or yarn) commands in this directory:

   `npm install`

   `npm start`

 The app should open up on http://localhost:3000